subramanyampv/kamino/teamcity-server/README.md

   - Store secure values outside of VCS
   - Settings format: Kotlin
   - at the prompt, select "Import settings from VCS"

+Set an environment variable on the root project named `KUBECTL_CONFIG` which will contain the base64 encoded contents of your kube config.
+You can create that value with `kubectl config view --flatten | base64 -w 0`